For recruiters - FAQLast updated: February 4th 2021

 For back-end I prefer node which is where the majority of my back-end experience is.

-React, almost 4 years
+React, about 4 years

 I have 11 years previous experience as an analyst developer for financial organisations.

 For more, check out my about page which details my experience and a bit more about me.